MishDivy/OdessaBuilds/Development/CHANGELIST.md

 - **Optimized Light Detection Event system**.
 Now players will experience constant frame rates thoughout level with any character.
 - **Added Light Edge Notification Event**.
 This allows us to warn the player when they are near the edge of a light.
 - **Added First Iteration of Procedural Plant Vine Mesh**.
 When pulling other characters with plant the player can see the new vine mesh.
+- Added ability to combine the three characters into one unit for easy traversal.

 ### User Interface & Persistence Management